Roboy/roboy-ros-control/README.md

 Additionally you need to patch two typedefs of the gazebo stuff, because they are incompatible with ftd2xx.h (or rather with the WinTypes.h, ftd2xx.h uses).
 ```
 #!bash
-cd path/to/ros_hierarchy/src/myomaster/patches
+cd path/to/ros_control/src/myomaster/patches
 diff -u /usr/include/FreeImage.h FreeImage.h > FreeImage.diff
 sudo patch /usr/include/FreeImage.h < FreeImage.diff
 ```
 NOTE: in case you want to undo the patch run with -R switch:
 ```
 #!bash
-cd path/to/ros_hierarchy/src/myomaster/patches
+cd path/to/ros_control/src/myomaster/patches
 sudo patch -R /usr/include/FreeImage.h < FreeImage.diff
 ```
 ### Environmental variables and sourceing
 Now this is very important.
 For both build and especially running the code successfully you will need to define some env variables and source some stuff.
-Add the following lines to your ~/.bashrc:
+Add the following lines to your ~/.bashrc (adjusting the paths to your system):
 ```
 #!bash
+source /usr/share/gazebo-5.0/setup.sh
+export GAZEBO_MODEL_PATH=/path/to/ros_control/src/roboy_simulation:$GAZEBO_MODEL_PATH
+export GAZEBO_PLUGIN_PATH=/path/to/ros_control/devel/lib:$GAZEBO_PLUGIN_PATH
 source /opt/ros/jade/setup.bash
-source /usr/share/gazebo-5.3/setup.sh
+source /path/to/ros_control/devel/setup.bash
-export GAZEBO_MODEL_PATH=/path/to/ros_control/src/roboy_simulation:$GAZEBO_MODEL_PATH
 ```
 Then you can build with:
 ```